Bishan MRT station

 Bishan MRT station (/ˈbiːʃɑːn/ BEE-shahn) is a Mass Rapid Transit (MRT) interchange station on the North–South (NSL) and Circle (CCL) lines in Bishan, Singapore.
-The station is located along Bishan Road within the town centre; it is integrated with Junction 8 shopping centre and is close to Bishan Bus Interchange.
+The station is located along Bishan Road within the town centre; it is close to Junction 8 shopping centre, Bishan Bus Interchange and Bishan Stadium.
 Nearby schools include Raffles Institution, Catholic High School and Kuo Chuan Presbyterian Secondary School.

 Initially announced as Kampong San Teng, it was renamed San Teng and subsequently Bishan.
 The NSL station opened on 7 November 1987; it was one of the first five stations on the MRT network.
-During its construction, the original island platform of the NSL was split into two separate side platforms and the station was upgraded to cope with increased passenger traffic from the CCL, which opened on 28 May 2009.
+The NSL station was originally constructed with an island platform.
+During the construction of the CCL station, the NSL station was upgraded to cope with increased passenger traffic from the CCL, which included construction of a brand new side platform to serve southbound trains, while the original island platform was converted to a side platform to serve only northbound trains.
+The CCL station opened on 28 May 2009.

 Bishan's NSL platforms are the only ground-level station on the MRT network, while the CCL station features Move! by Soh Ee Shaun, an Art-in-Transit artwork.
 Owing to its location as the site of a former cemetery that was cleared for construction, the station is also associated with local folklore claiming it to be haunted.